 different types of Australian honeys

-Australian box honeys
+11 Australian box honeys worth trying!

 I have often seen jars of honey, originating in Australia, having a rather unusual name: “a color”+box+honey.
 There is gray box honey, yellow box honey, red box honey, black box honey, white box honey,….. what is it with all these colored boxes?

 If you are not from Australia, then you will be as surprised as I was.
 I even thought they pack one multifloral in colored boxes, to differentiate the producers….
 No, I’m kidding.
-But starting from this I have discovered that they all belong to Eucalyptus genus, which is really really large.
+But starting from this, I have discovered that they all belong to Eucalyptus genus, which is really, really large.

 eucalyptus